 Legal Matters.
 The Company is involved in legal proceedings and litigation arising in the ordinary course of business.
-We record a provision for pending litigation in our consolidated financial statements when we determine that an unfavorable outcome is probable and the amount of the loss can be reasonably estimated.
-We believe that the potential liability, if any, in excess of amounts already accrued from all proceedings, claims and litigation will not have a material effect on our financial position, cash flows or results of operations when resolved in a future period.
+The Company records a provision for pending litigation in its consolidated financial statements when it is determined that an unfavorable outcome is probable and the amount of the loss can be reasonably estimated.
+The Company believes that the potential liability, if any, in excess of amounts already accrued from all proceedings, claims and litigation will not have a material effect on its financial position, cash flows or results of operations when resolved in a future period.

 Indemnifications.
-The Company has various agreements that may obligate us to indemnify the other party with respect to certain matters.
-Generally, these indemnification clauses are included in contracts arising in the normal course of business under which we customarily agree to hold the other party harmless against losses arising from a breach of representations related to matters such as title to assets sold and licensed or certain intellectual property rights.
+The Company has various agreements that may obligate it to indemnify the other party with respect to certain matters.
+Generally, these indemnification clauses are included in contracts arising in the normal course of business under which the Company customarily agrees to hold the other party harmless against losses arising from a breach of representations related to matters such as title to assets sold and licensed or certain intellectual property rights.
 It is not possible to predict the maximum potential amount of future payments under these indemnification agreements due to the conditional nature of the Company's obligations and the unique facts of each particular agreement.
-Historically, payments made by us under these agreements have not been material.
-As of December 31, 2020, the Company did not have any material payment obligations under any such indemnification agreements.
+Historically, payments made by the Company under these agreements have not been material.
+As of December 31, 2021, the Company did not have any material payment obligations under any such indemnification agreements.